 Nick D. looks at the age old argument – what’s better: a controller or the keyboard and mouse?

 As long as gamers have been separated into console and PC gamers, there has been a veritable war between what input device was better: the controller or the keyboard and mouse.
 Because gamers as a whole like to fanboy out on things, some gamers have taken this too far, and some others seem to associate the input device with their platform of choice.
 Today, I’d like to take a look at the advantages and disadvantages of the two major competing input devices as well as a brief look at what we’ve been presented so far with the Steam controller.
 I think it’s important to state outright that this is not a discussion of whether PC gaming is better than console gaming.
-There was a time where any comparison between controllers and keyboard and mouse input devices would be tantamount to taking a side between platforms.
+There was a time where any comparison between controllers and keyboard for gamers and mouse input devices would be tantamount to taking a side between platforms.
 This is not the case anymore.
 PC gamers use controllers just as much as console gamers, and multiple consoles have allowed gamers to hook up keyboards and other alternative input devices for convenience.

 Let’s start with the keyboard and mouse first, since it has changed the least over the years.
 The keyboard and mouse are not designed for video games.
 They were created for general PC use alongside a mouse pad.
 Many gamers opt for custom mouse pads to help stop them from sticking to the desks, and this is a holdover from the days when computer mice would have roller balls inside.
 So, as the mouse pad evolved to help with the mouse, so too have video games been designed around them.
 The problem with not being designed for video games is that there has been no evolution in the devices, pushing them towards a more efficient gaming purpose.
 This brings us to gaming mouses and gaming keyboards.
 There is a wide variety of premium items available for PC gamers that were designed to push this input device towards more of a gaming purpose.
 However, as with most things PC, these premium devices vary wildly.
 Accordingly, my comments on the keyboard and mouse will be applying to the standard setup, which most gamers will be running, and not some premium model that might have a hidden feature I’m not aware of.
 There are simply too many niche products to take into account, and my own experience with them haven’t left me too impressed.